 - Moderating Comments: There is nothing more annoying than when you take the time to comment on someone’s blog, and it never shows up because it is stuck in moderation.
 You will receive an email whenever someone leaves a comment on your blog and it goes into moderation, and you need to approve it.
 It is your job to moderate all comments, although feel free to delete anything you find untoward or inappropriate.
 You can moderate comments in the Comments section of your WordPress site.
 (The WordPress help videos on the Video page of this site include one on Managing Comments.)

-- Blog Titles: No site shall be called “hello world”, “ds106”, “cpsc106”, “digital storytelling”, “My blog” or “DS106” by the week’s end..
+- Blog Titles: No site shall be called “hello world”, “ds106”, “cpsc106”, “digital storytelling”, “My blog” or “DS106” by the assignment due date.
 If there is one—we will sacrifice you to the sun and ocean.
 A lot of them.
 You change this in the Settings area of the WordPress Dashboard.
-For a more in-depth overview of WordPress check out the documentation we have provided at WordPress website.
+For a more in-depth overview of WordPress check out the documentation we have provided on the WordPress website.

 2. Build Your Participation: Participation is not only a component of your grade in this class, but it’s also an essential element of building our online community.
 If you’re doing the work but not actively engaging with everyone else in ds106, then you need to step up your game.
 Here are three important ways you can build up your participation in ds106:

 - Commenting: Commenting is the life’s blood of this class, and it is a large part of your overall work in this course.
 Read your fellow students’ blogs widely and comment freely.
 Commenting builds community.
 If you want to be sure we see the comments you left, you should consider linking to them in your Assignment Summary post.